D1shwasherSafe/Better-Worse-Trackers/README.md

 Hi, this is a project I started to create a chassis for custom SlimeVR trackers.
-I noticed that while generic 55x30x10mm lipo batteries are officially listed on the SlimeVR docs, there are almost no chassis(that I could find) built to fit these batteries, as most utilize smaller Aliexpress batteries.
-Those batteries, atleast for me had a few shipping and supply issues, whereas these batteries are relatively abundant where I am(US NE).
+I noticed that generic 55x30x10mm lipo batteries are officially listed on the SlimeVR docs, but there arent many chassis(that I could find) built to fit these batteries, since most utilize smaller Aliexpress batteries which for me had a few shipping and supply issues.
+So here's a chassis to fit those batteries.

 Any questions, concerns or requests?
 Shoot me a DM on twitter!
  - https://twitter.com/DishwasherEtc - https://twitter.com/D1shwasherSafe